IvanZ505/runb-notes/docs/philosophical-cog-sci/midterm-review-1.md

 	- Balance between biological realism and algorithmic clarity.
 - **Silico copies of brain regions** -> Too detailed to be computationally tractable.
 - **Box and Arrow Cognitive Models** -> Too computational with no base in biology.

+##### The Belt of ANNs
+- 4 components of neural networks, architectures, training sets, learning rules, objectives.
+	- Architecture: what framework makes up the ANN
+	- Training set: The database that the ANN is trained on, pics or text
+	- Objectives: What the ANN sets out to accomplish (task)
+	- Learning rules: What rules are used to tweak the hidden nodes to get more accurate answers.

 ## Research Programs
 - How it differs